 All school districts and charter schools are required to annually administer the nine-question State Performance Plan, Indicator 8: Parent Involvement Survey to all parents of students with an Individualized Education Program (IEP).

-Parent Involvement Survey is open through May 31, 2021!
+The Parent Involvement Survey is open February 2 through May 31, 2023.

 Utilize the following approaches to boost parent involvement and strengthen partnerships.